-Within this document, the Graduation Requirements are also identified for each class of students.
-In particular, students should review expectations related to the Keystone Exams based upon their year of graduation.
+In this document you will also find the Graduation Requirements for each class of students.
+Students should review expectations related to the Keystone Exams based upon their year of graduation.
 Since the Pennsylvania Department of Education continues to release new information related to the Keystone Exams, please visit the North Allegheny School District website for updates.

-Best wishes to all students as you prepare for the 2019 - 2020 school year.
+Best wishes to all students as you prepare for the 2021 - 2022 school year.

-Robert J. Scherrer, Ed.D.
-Superintendent of Schools
+Melissa R. Friez, Ed.D.
+Assistant Superintendent of Secondary Education/ Deputy Superintendent